Working papers

 Publications

-The Social Signal
+6. The Social Signal

-Journal of Financial Economics (Accepted)
+Journal of Financial Economics (2024)

-(with Tony Cookson, Runjing Lu and Marina Niessner ) SSRN link
+(with Tony Cookson, Runjing Lu and Marina Niessner ) SSRN link Data (PC1s, 2012-2021)

 We examine social media attention and sentiment from three major platforms: Twitter, StockTwits, and Seeking Alpha.
 We find that, even after controlling for firm disclosures and news, attention is highly correlated across platforms, but sentiment is not: its first principal component explains little more variation than purely idiosyncratic sentiment.
-Using market events, we attribute differences across platforms to differences in users (e.g., professionals vs. novices) and differences in platform design (e.g., character limits in posts).
+Using market events, we attribute differences across platforms to differences in users (e.g., professionals versus novices) and differences in platform design (e.g., character limits in posts).
 We also find that sentiment and attention contain different return-relevant information.
 Sentiment predicts positive next-day returns, but attention predicts negative next-day returns.
 These results highlight the importance of considering both social media sentiment and attention, and of distinguishing between different investor social media platforms.

-Unconventional Monetary Policy Transmission and Bank Lending Relationships
+5. Unconventional Monetary Policy Transmission and Bank Lending Relationships

-Management Science (Accepted)
+Management Science (2024)

 (with Anne Duquerroy and Christophe Cahn ) SSRN link SocArXiv link

-Echo Chambers
+4. Echo Chambers

 Review of Financial Studies (2023)